 Table of Contents

 The supreme deity in Greek religion, Zeus was the god of thunder and lightning.
-He’s commonly represented as a bearded man holding a thunderbolt but is sometimes depicted with an eagle when he doesn’t have his weapon.
-It was believed that he gave signs to mortals though thunder and lightning, as well as punished evildoers, and controlled the weather.
+He’s commonly represented as a bearded man holding a thunderbolt.
+When he doesn’t have a weapon in hand, he tends to have an eagle with him.
+Zeus would give signs to mortals through thunder and lightning.
+He would also punish evildoers and control the weather.

-In 776 BCE, Zeus was built a sanctuary at Olympia, where Olympic Games were held every four years, and sacrifices were offered to him at the end of each game.
-He was regarded as the king of the Olympian gods, and the most powerful of the Greek pantheon of gods.
+In 776 BCE, his worshippers built a sanctuary at Olympia, where the Olympic Games were held every four years.
+They would offer sacrifices to Zeus at the end of each game.
+Of all the Olympian gods, Zeus is the most powerful and is seen as the king.

-In ancient Roman religion, Jupiter was the chief god associated with thunder, lightning and storms.
+Zeus’ Roman counterpart, Jupiter was the chief god associated with thunder, lightning and storms.
 His Latin name luppiter is derived from Dyeu-pater that translates as Day-Father.
 The term Dyeu is etymologically identical with Zeus, whose name is derived from the Latin word for god – deus.
 Like the Greek god, he was also associated with the natural phenomena of the sky.

-The Romans regarded the flint stone or pebble as the symbol of lightning, so Jupiter was represented with such a stone in his hand instead of a thunderbolt.
-By the time of the rise of the Republic, he was established as the greatest of all the gods, and a temple dedicated to him was built at the Capitoline Hill in 509 BCE.
-When the country wanted rain, his help was sought by a sacrifice called aquilicium.
+To the Romans, the flint stone or pebble was the symbol of lightning, so Jupiter was represented with such a stone in his hand instead of a thunderbolt.
+By the time of the Republic, he was the greatest of all the gods.
+A temple dedicated to him was built at the Capitoline Hill in 509 BCE.

-Jupiter was worshipped using many titles, such as Triumphator, Imperator and Invictus, and represented the fearlessness of the Roman army.
+Jupiter was worshipped using many titles, such as Triumphator, Imperator and Invictus.
+He symbolized the fearlessness of the Roman army.
 The Ludi Romani, or Roman Games, was a festival observed in honor of him.
-The worship of Jupiter declined after the death of Julius Caesar, when Romans started the worship of the emperor as a god—and later the rise of Christianity and the fall of the Empire in 5th century CE.
+The worship of Jupiter declined after the death of Julius Caesar, when Romans started the worship of the emperor as a god.
+It continued to decline with the rise of Christianity and the fall of the Empire in 5th century CE.

 The thunder god of Baltic religion, Pērkons is also associated with the Slavic Perun, Germanic Thor, and Greek Zeus.
 In Baltic languages, his name means thunderer and thunder god.
-He’s often represented as a bearded man holding an ax and is believed to direct his thunderbolts to discipline other gods, evil spirits, and men.
-The oak was sacred to him, as the tree is most often struck by lightning.
+He’s a bearded man holding an ax and directs his thunderbolts to discipline other gods, evil spirits, and men.
+The oak was sacred to him, as it’s a tree that’s typically struck by lightning the most.

-In Latvian folklore, Pērkons is depicted with weapons such as a golden whip, a sword, or an iron rod.
-In an ancient tradition, the thunderbolts or the bullets of Pērkons—flint or any object struck by lightning—were used as a talisman for protection.
-Ancient, sharpened stone axes were also worn on the clothing, as they were believed to be the symbol of the god and could supposedly cure illnesses.
+In Latvian depictions, Pērkons carries weapons such as a golden whip, a sword, or an iron rod.
+So powerful was this deity, that his worshippers believed that flint or any object struck by lightning were talismans that could protect them.
+They would wear sharpened stone axes on their clothing, because it was the symbol of the god and could supposedly cure illnesses.

 The Celtic god of thunder, Taranis was represented by the lightning flash and the wheel.
 In votive inscriptions, his name is also spelled Taranucnus or Taranucus.
 He’s part of a sacred triad mentioned by Roman poet Lucan in his poem Pharsalia.
 He was worshipped primarily in Gaul, Ireland and Britain.
 According to historians, his worship included sacrificial victims, which were burned in a hollow tree or wooden vessel.